Graduation & Commencement

 Commencement

-Commencement ceremonies are typically held in the last week or two of the semester.
+The Commencement ceremony is typically held in mid-August each year.
 Please refer to the Academic Calendar for ceremony dates.

 Guest Count: Due to limitations in venue size, our Commencement ceremonies have limited seating.
 In order to accommodate the available space, each graduate will receive a set number of tickets to the ceremony, which they can distribute to their guests.
 Generally, each graduate receives approximately 6-8 tickets, but this is only a rough estimate and may change for a given ceremony based on the number of graduates who register to participate.
 Once the registration deadline for a particular ceremony has passed, the Registrar’s Office will finalize the number of attendees and distribute tickets to the graduates.